Stopping places: East Coast of Ireland from Carnsore Pt to Red Bay

 The Skerries harbour.

-Visited 2022 and 2023 when I had a very disturbed evening due to beam on refracted waves.
+Visited 20222023 when I had a very disturbed evening due to beam on refracted waves and in 2024 twice.

 Dundalk Bay